BiniamBerhe/hangman/README.md

 ## Installation

-    To play this game you will the following is needed:
+    To play this game the following is needed:
     - Python3 installed in your system.
-    - A Git hub acount
+    - A Git hub account
     - Pull repository named git@github.com:BiniamBerhe/hangman.git

 ## Usage